OpenWork-NZ/mdwg/docs/_defs/MetadataForServicesGuide.md

 # ICSM ISO19115-1 Metadata for Services Best Practices

 This document was compiled by [OpenWork Ltd (OWL)](http://openwork.nz) on behalf of and with guidance and contributions from the [ICSM Metadata Working Group (MDWG)](https://www.icsm.gov.au/what-we-do/metadata-working-group).
-The purpose of this document is to capture the consensus best practice guidance for the use of recommended ISO 19115-1 metadata elements for organisataion in the Australia / New Zealand regionwhen documenting geospatial service.
-Further this guidance will aid the migration from the retired [ANZLIC](https://www.anzlic.gov.au/) Metadata Profile of ISO 19115:2003 to the currently endorsed ISO 191125-1:2014 (including Amd.1:2018).
+The purpose of this document is to capture the consensus best practice guidance for the use of recommended ISO 19115-1 metadata elements for organisations in the Australia / New Zealand region when documenting geospatial service.
+Further, this guide will aid the migration from the retired [ANZLIC](https://www.anzlic.gov.au/) Metadata Profile of ISO 19115:2003 to the currently endorsed ISO 191125-1:2014 (including Amd.1:2018).

-Thiss guidance is a point in time best bractice guide and will be updated as requirement and capabilities evolve.
+This guidance is a point in time best practice guide and will be updated as requirement and capabilities evolve.
 This will be done in a structure version fashion.
 It is anticipated that new versions of this guidance will be released annually as a PDF document.
-Incremental changes, managed by the MDWG Technical group in byweekly meetings, will be versioned in a GitHub repository and reflected in the web pages view of this document.
+Incremental changes, managed by the MDWG Technical group in biweekly meetings, will be versioned in a GitHub repository and reflected in the web pages view of this document.

 ![Geoscience Australia](../images/GA.jpg)
 ![ARDC](../images/ARDC.png)  ![DEE](../images/DeptEngEnv.png)